 Identification and Microchipping

-Place a temporary tag with trip dates and pet travel destination info on their collar, too.
+Place a temporary tag with trip dates and pet travel destination information on their collar, too.
 Have your pet registered as an emotional support or service animal if relevant.
 Certified ESA/service pets gain access rights and waive size restrictions or additional fees that trip up recreational pets.

 Pet travelling by Air, Car or Train